David Horner

 David Horner is a physical chemist with interests in computational materials science and computational quantum chemistry.
 He carried out research in the multi-disciplinary Molecular Materials group at Argonne National Laboratory, including computational modeling of the growth of diamond films and interactions of carbon nanotubes with diamond surfaces.
 He also has research experience in magnetic resonance spectroscopy and experimental chemical kinetics.

-He taught a wide range of courses across NCC's physics and chemistry curricula, and managed the Dual-Degree Engineering Program.
-He especially enjoyed teaching introductory physics to first year students, lab courses in quantum physics and physical chemistry, and the Advanced Lab module on data acquisition with LabVIEW.
+He taught a wide range of courses across NCC's physics and chemistry curricula and managed the Dual-Degree Engineering Program.
+He especially enjoyed teaching introductory physics, lab courses in physical chemistry and quantum physics, and data acquisition with LabVIEW.
 His general education courses included Landmark Discoveries in Science, which examines the nature of scientific discovery in the work of Copernicus, Newton, Darwin, and Watson & Crick, and the lab course Physics of Music.

 Selected Scholarship